Relrin/bert-rs/README.md

 License
 -------
-The aiorest-ws published under BSD license.
+The bert-rs published under BSD license.
 For more details read [LICENSE](https://github.com/Relrin/bert-rs/blob/master/LICENSE) file.

 Example of using
 ----------------